Wirth's Circus: Wirth's Olympia Circus, Melbourne (1907–1957)

 In 1901 the Arts Centre site on St Kilda Road, in Melbourne became home to a permanent circus, Olympia, built by the FitzGerald Brothers' Circus.
 Olympia was the name of their octagonal circus building.
 In 1904, the area of the site not occupied by FitzGerald's was developed as a fashionable meeting place called Prince's Court.
 This area featured a Japanese Tea House, open-air theatre, miniature train, water chute and a 15-member military band.

 In 1907, with the passing of the FitzGerald Brothers, the Wirth Brothers Circus took over the entire site from FitzGerald's, and remained there for the next 50 years.
 The adjoining Prince's Court amusement park was acquired, merged, and became Wirth's Pleasure Park.
-By 1911 they had built a new circus Hippodrome (a 5000-seat auditorium) and a roller skating rink, and had leased the original Olympia as a cinema.
+By 1911 they had built a new circus Hippodrome (a 5000-seat auditorium) and a roller skating rink, and leased the original Olympia to Cosens Spencer as a cinema.
 During World War I some of the buildings were used as nursing homes for soldiers and nurses.
 During the 1920s a new Green Mill Dance Hall replaced the Jazz Pavilion and Olympia Dancing Palace.

 Dog shows in 1929 were held at Olympia.
 The Green Mill Dance Hall closed in 1950, and the remainder of the Wirth buildings on the site, valued at £70,000, were destroyed by fire in December 1953.